bwaiharo/Web-Design-Challenge/README.md

 ### Copyright

-Trilogy Education Services © 2019.
+Tink-a-lot © 2019.
 All Rights Reserved.